 Having certain health conditions is associated with an increased risk of developing type 2 diabetes.
 One example is gestational diabetes, a form of diabetes that can develop during pregnancy.
 Women who’ve had gestational diabetes have about a 10-fold increased risk of developing type 2 diabetes in later life.

-Other conditions with strong links to type 2 include polycystic ovary syndrome (PCOS) and non-alcoholic fatty liver disease (NFLD).
+Other conditions with strong links to type 2 include polycystic ovary syndrome (PCOS) and metabolic dysfunction-associated steatotic liver disease (MASLD).
 PCOS affects the ovaries and is linked to insulin resistance.
 Research has suggested that more than half of women with PCOS develop type 2 diabetes by age 40.
-While NFLD can also increase the risk of type 2 more than two-fold.
+While MASLD can also increase the risk of type 2 more than two-fold.

 Having a history of high blood pressure, heart attack or strokes can also cause damage that may increase the risk of type 2 diabetes.

 And it’s not just our physical health.
-Stress, loneliness and certain mental health condition including depression, schizophrenia and bipolar disorder, have also been linked with a greater risk of developing type 2.
+Stress, loneliness and certain mental health conditions including depression, schizophrenia and bipolar disorder, have also been linked with a greater risk of developing type 2.

 Sleep